 This is how the bus works:

-• The Walking School Bus travels the safest and most convenient route for its passengers.
+- The Walking School Bus travels the safest and most convenient route for its passengers.
 Routes can vary in length but are usually a maximum of 30 minutes or around 2km.
-You can use the Safe Routes to School activity to choose the route.
+You can use the 'Map Safe Routes to School' activity to help choose the route.

 A Walking School Bus doesn’t just benefit children or schools.
 It has benefits for the wider community as well.
 A Walking School Bus offers positive and healthy travel choices to our children and builds the skills, health and experiences of people in our community.